laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 </figure>

 {:center: style="text-align: center"}
-_Progamer Justin Wong is always willing to teach little kids how to play_ {:center}
+_Progamer Justin Wong is always willing to give his time teaching valuable lessons about the real world to little kids._
+{:center}

 A fighting game is so fast and frantic and it may seem that the concept of turns doesn't apply at all.
-But if you watch any tournament commentary, they'll say phrases like "taking/stealing/losing their turn".
-Or they'll something more indirect such as "got caught pressing buttons" or "fell for the frame trap", which really just means someone did something out of turn.
-So turns in some form do exist in fighting games.
+But if you watch any tournament commentary, they'll say phrases like "taking their turn" or "stealing the turn".
+Or they'll something more indirect, but still related to turns such as "got caught pressing buttons" or "fell for the frame trap".
+These phrases will make more sense later in this post.

 In this post, I'll briefly go over:

 * what turn taking in fighting games means by covering the concept of frame advantage
 * making up a game with interconnected subgames using frame advantage to reason about transitions
+* adjusting the game to calculate overall winning percentages instead of just damage values
-* solving the overall game via a computer program and looking at the results
+* solving the overall game via a computer program and looking at some results

 ## What is a frame?